12 roles and responsibilities of a personal trainer

 4. Offer nutritional guidance

-Most clients will expect nutritional advice from their trainer to assist them with their fitness goals.
+Most clients expect nutritional advice from their trainer to help them achieve their fitness goals.

 This is one of the most rewarding roles of a personal trainer, as it involves helping clients make healthier choices that positively impact their long-term health and fitness.